leemyunga/BaekjoonHub_LMA/README.md

-# BaekjoonHub_LMA
+# CodingTest_Java
-This is a auto push repository for Baekjoon Online Judge created with [BaekjoonHub](https://github.com/BaekjoonHub/BaekjoonHub).
+This is a auto push repository for Baekjoon Online Judge and Programmers.